Azure/AppService/_posts/2021-05-18-asev3-march-to-ga.md

 ## Upgrade from ASEv2

 Upgrade from ASEv2 will come after GA.
 In the first version of the upgrade you will be able to upgrade an ASEv2 that is either an external VIP ASEv2 or an internal VIP ASEv2 that has a domain suffix of .appserviceenvironment.net.
-Initially it will not support internal ASEs with custom domain suffixes nor will it offer the ability initially to upgrade your ASEv2 to being a zone redundant ASEv3.
+Initially the upgrade capability won't support internal ASEs with custom domain suffixes nor will it offer the ability initially to upgrade your ASEv2 to being a zone redundant ASEv3.